ndd21/PHYS281/docs/demo-terminal.md

     `more` will output just what fits on the screen and the content can be scrolled through with the ++enter++ key.

-E.g., to show the content of a text file called `numbers.txt` in the current directory, which contains a column of numbers, use:
+E.g., to show the contents of a text file called `numbers.txt` in the current directory, which contains a column of numbers, use:

 ```bash